TomHarrop/ird-5acc-paper/ms/manuscript.md

 We have achieved this by running PCA on rlog transformed and normalized counts [***rlog deseq2 citation***] ***(Fig-05)***.

+The rotations of first 4 PC split different combinations of rice species: PC1 splits African and Asian species, PC2 splits *O. Nipponbare* (which was used as mapping reference) from the two other Asian species, PC3 splits *O. indica* from *O. rufipogon*, PC4 splits *O glaberrima* from *O. barthii*.
+These four component do not enrich functional categories.
+Possibly, because they mix differential expression with mapping bias and unrelated species specific differences.

 ## Multiple transcription factor families are co-expressed in the branch meristems across species